jerobado/Study/ASP.NET Core/README.md

 **Blazor**
 - is a framework that allows you to build interactive client-side web applications by either leveraging the WebAssembly standard to run .NET code directly in your browser, or by using a stateful model with SignalR

+**Business logic**
+- business rule or requirements that needs to be implemented in your application

 **DataAnnotations**
 - handy attributes that creates validation for your fields
 - System.Components.DataAnnotations